eslam3kl/3klCon/README.md

 ## Required VPS or VMware machine structure

 #### Don't WORRY!
-All this structure the automation script `install_tools` create it automatically but kindly check it before running the tool
+All this structure the automation script `install_tools` will create it automatically but kindly check it after running it.

 1. In the main directory you should have `/root` directory and `/usr/local/bin`
 2. In the `/root` directory you must have `/go/bin` directory